Professional edition active

 (See also Seizure Disorders in adults.)

-Seizures may be related to a serious neonatal problem and require immediate evaluation.
+Seizures may be related to a serious neonatal issue and require immediate evaluation.
 Most neonatal seizures are focal, probably because generalization of electrical activity is impeded in neonates by lack of myelination and incomplete formation of dendrites and synapses in the brain.

 Some neonates undergoing electroencephalography (EEG) to assess seizures or other symptoms of encephalopathy (eg, hypoactivity, decreased responsiveness) are found to have clinically silent seizures (≥ 20 seconds of rhythmic epileptiform electrical activity during an EEG but without any clinically visible seizure activity).
 Occasionally, clinically silent electrical activity is continuous and persists for > 20 minutes; at that point, it is defined as electrical status epilepticus.

 1. 1.
-Vasudevan C, Levene M: Epidemiology and aetiology of neonatal seizures.
-Semin Fetal Neonatal Med 18(4):185–191, 2013. doi: 10.1016/j.siny.2013.05.008
+Vasudevan C, Levene M. Epidemiology and aetiology of neonatal seizures.
+Semin Fetal Neonatal Med.
+2013;18(4):185–191. doi:10.1016/j.siny.2013.05.008

 Etiology of Neonatal Seizure Disorders